Dynamo14324/github-bot/README.md

 ## 🤝 Contributing

 Contributions are highly welcome!
-Whether it's fixing bugs, improving documentation, or adding new features, your help is appreciated.
+Whether it\`s fixing bugs, improving documentation, or adding new features, your help is appreciated.

 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.